 Title Loan Regulations In Florida

-Once again, strict rules are in place within Florida to ensure that borrowers are protected from unfair lending practices.
-Pink slip lenders aren’t allowed to sell or even require insurance with a title loan, and they can’t do things like advertising “interest-free” loans or “no finance charges”.
-They’re also banned from charging prepayment penalties, refusing partial payments, or lending to anyone who’s under the influence of drugs or alcohol.
+The standard repayment term on these pink slip loans is 30 days, but borrowers have unlimited extensions available every 30 days.
+Strict rules are in place within Florida to protect borrowers from unfair lending practices, and most licensed companies are prohibited from bundling other required financial products into your title loan.
+Pink slip lenders aren’t allowed to sell or even require insurance with a title loan, and they can’t do things like advertising “interest-free” loans or “no finance charges.”
+They’re also banned from charging prepayment penalties, refusing partial payments, or lending to someone who can’t afford the monthly payments.

 What happens if I can’t pay a title loan on the due date?

 Borrowers will want to ask upfront what a title loan lender’s policies are on repossession and sale procedures and whether or not they can get their car back before it’s sold.
-Once again, this is generally something that lenders will allow, but this stipulation falls under Chapter 516, which doesn’t have as many protections as Chapter 537.
-Lenders must provide written statements on borrowed amounts and interest rates, but repossession procedures, sales procedures, and what lenders can charge for are not as clear or specific.
+Once again, lenders generally allow this, but this stipulation falls under Chapter 516 of the Florida Statutes, which doesn’t have as many protections as Chapter 537.
+Lenders must provide written statements on borrowed amounts and interest rates, but repossession procedures, sales procedures, and what lenders can charge for are not as straightforward.
+Remember that most legitimate title loan companies don’t want to repossess your vehicle!
+Interest rates charged on title loans are high, and they prefer that you keep making your monthly payments on time.
+Don’t hesitate to contact them, as there’s a good chance they’ll renegotiate your payment terms or get you a lower monthly payment!

 How Many Title Loans Can I Have At One Time in Florida